squizlabs/PHP_CodeSniffer/README.md

     curl -OL https://squizlabs.github.io/PHP_CodeSniffer/phpcbf.phar
     php phpcbf.phar -h

-If you use PEAR, you can install PHP\_CodeSniffer using the PEAR installer.
-This will make the `phpcs` and `phpcbf` commands immediately available for use.
-To install PHP\_CodeSniffer using the PEAR installer, first ensure you have [installed PEAR](http://pear.php.net/manual/en/installation.getting.php) and then run the following command:

-    pear install PHP_CodeSniffer

-If you prefer using [Composer](http://getcomposer.org/) you can easily install PHP_CodeSniffer system-wide with the following command:
+If you use Composer you can easily install PHP_CodeSniffer system-wide with the following command:

     composer global require "squizlabs/php_codesniffer=*"